 The relentless pursuit of perfection has led Lexus to consistently set new industry standards in design, engineering and construction.

-In recent years, this practice has expanded to include the development of high-performance models on challenging race tracks around the world.
-The majority of testing work is carried out on Japan’s famous Fuji Speedway, which gave rise to a new ‘F’ designation for the manufacturer’s specialist high-performance derivatives.
+For the past decade, this mind set has included the development of high-performance models on challenging race tracks around the world.
+The majority of testing work is carried out on Japan’s famous Fuji Speedway, which gave rise to a new ‘F’ designation for our specialist high-performance derivatives.

 Introduced in October 2007, when Lexus hosted a press event at the Fuji Speedway and revealed the imminent launch of the new Lexus IS F luxury sports saloon, our ‘F’ models are more driver-focused and passion-arousing than any other cars in our company’s history.

-Here, we take a look at nine of the top moments from our nine years of ‘F’.
+Here, we take a look at ten of the top moments from our ten years of ‘F’.
 Each title is a link to its relevant blog post, so please click through for more information.

-This year, the Gazoo Racing team entered three cars in the 24 Hours of Nürburgring endurance race: Lexus RC and Lexus RC F, and the C-HR Racing prototype from parent company Toyota.
+In 2016, the Gazoo Racing team entered three cars in the 24 Hours of Nürburgring endurance race: Lexus RC and Lexus RC F, and a C-HR Racing prototype from parent company Toyota.

-Among a total race field of 158 cars, the #36 Lexus RC F took 24th place overall and finished first in the SP-PRO class.
-It was entered by Gazoo Racing alongside the experienced TOM’S racing team, a partnership that was formed with the aim of learning from the passion and know-how of the veteran TOM’S mechanics.
+Among a total race field of 158 cars, the #36 Lexus RC F took 24th place overall and finished first in the SP-Pro class.
+It was entered by Gazoo Racing alongside the experienced TOM’S racing team, a partnership formed with the aim of learning from the passion and know-how of the veteran TOM’S mechanics.

 The Lexus F brand has become synonymous with high-performance engineering.
 Each successive model – from the Lexus IS F saloon and LFA supercar to the current RC F coupe – has been as exhilarating to use on track as it has on public roads.

-The Lexus GS F does not deviate from this clear philosophy.
-From its debut imagery on track to its exhibition drives up the famous Goodwood hill climb, the competitive nature of our high-performance V8 four-door saloon has been clearly announced.
+In this interview with its chief engineer, Yukihiko Yaguchi, we discovered that the Lexus GS F does not deviate from this clear philosophy.
+From its debut imagery on track to its exhibition drives up the famous Goodwood hill climb, the competitive nature of our high-performance V8 four-door saloon was clearly announced.

 In recent years, Lexus has been focusing on making cars that are more rewarding to drive and stunning to behold.
-In 2014, a special two-day festival – The Festival of F – took place in London’s Canary Wharf to display the range of ‘F’ and ‘F Sport’ Lexus models that have been designed with keen drivers in mind.
+In 2014, a special two-day Festival of F took place in London’s Canary Wharf to display the range of ‘F’ and ‘F Sport’ Lexus models that have been designed with keen drivers in mind.

 The Festival of F saw the Lexus IS 300h F Sport sports saloon, NX 300h compact SUV, fire-breathing RC F, and LFA supercar go on display outside Canary Wharf tube station, allowing visitors to get up close and personal with these exciting models.